lucashuet93/botbuilder-proactivemessaging/node/README.md

 ```"AzureWebJobsDocumentDBConnectionString": "YOUR_COSMOS_CONNECTION_STRING"```

 Each function should have generated a function.json file that contains configuration metadata, including binding configurations.
-The following code will create a binding utilizes the connection string environment variable to assign the results of the ```sqlQuery``` to a variable called ```allDocuments```.
+The following code will create a binding that utilizes the connection string environment variable to assign the results of the ```sqlQuery``` to a variable called ```allDocuments```.
 Add it to the functions.json file in the 'MessageAllUsers' function:

 ```javascript
 {